Character Acquisition (Start Here!)

 The bread and butter of what makes your character perform at their best.
 Most of your resource management in this game will be centered around acquiring weapons for your characters.

 As mentioned in the Crystal Strength section, unlocking a skills' Extension upgrades its capabilities.
 The other important way to upgrade your skills is by equipping specific weapons.
 Characters have access to many weapons, and they are all important for improving your character.
-The only exception is the black background BT weapon, which should be looked at as optional luxury.
+The only exception is the black background BT weapon, which should be looked at as luxury and not all characters have one.
 Let's get into these various weapons though!

 Equipping a characters' 5★ 15cp weapon improves their first ability